atwelves/SEA-SPAN/README.md

 Fourth level functions

       - "gaussian" takes a given time range, centre (tau) and scale, then constructs a one-dimensional gaussian distribution centred at tau, which it returns as output.

-**apply_threshold.py**:

-Functions

-      - "binary_choice" takes a given wavelet scale and quantile degree, and calculates the position of this quantile in the wavelet transform of the given scale, before thresholding the transform to produce a binary with ones only where the transform is within the given quantile.

-      - "rmse" calculates the root mean square error

-      - "write_out" outputs the 2 dimensional error matrix, showing the model-observation error as a function of the wavelet transform scale and the quantile of the wavelet transform at that scale